markstock/makeprofile/README.md

 Generate a png profile from an 8- or 16-bit digital elevation model

 <img src="profile_50pct.png" width="600" height="234"/>
-the above profile came from the horizontal line from this DEM
+the above profile came from the horizontal centerline of this DEM
 <img src="FranceLesArcs.png" width="600" height="200"/>

 ## Build